CatalogueOfLife/coldp/README.md

 The ex-authors of the original name normally found in brackets, but given here without brackets.
 The `ex` prefix as normally found in the authorship should not be included here.
 Multiple authors should be concatenated with a pipe `|` symbol.

 *added in v1.1*

+#### basionymExAuthorshipID
+A list of identifiers for ex-authors of the original combination (basionym) normally found in brackets.
+Multiple author identifiers should be concatenated with a pipe `|` symbol.
+The order and number of identifiers must always match up the names given in `basionymExAuthorship`.

+*added in v1.1*